easyJet holidays terms and conditions

 Where you are travelling with any sports equipment, your holiday price may increase due to costs relating to additional transfer requirements for such equipment.
 Please contact our customer service team prior to booking to discuss your requirements.

 Any accommodation we arrange for you must only be used by those people named on the final version of your booking confirmation.
 You are not allowed to share the accommodation or let anyone else stay there.
 You are responsible for the cost of any damage caused to your accommodation or its contents during your stay.
 These charges must be met by you and may have to be paid locally.

-If you book via our Website or have opted in other circumstances for us to contact you via email, we will communicate with you using the email address you have provided.
-We will assume that your email address is correct and that you understand the risks associated with using this form of communication.
+We will communicate with you using the email address you have provided.
+This is our primary means of communication so please ensure that your email address is correct.
 In the event of disruptions or changes to your holiday we may contact you via email, phone or SMS.

 This agreement and our services shall be exclusively governed by and construed in accordance with English law.
 You and we both agree to submit to the non-exclusive jurisdiction of the English courts.
 However, if you are a resident of Northern Ireland you may also bring proceedings in Northern Ireland, and if you are a resident of Scotland, you may also bring proceedings in Scotland.

 Package Holidays - Key Rights under the Package Travel Regulations